thecoolguya123/OpenMessenger/README.md

 # OpenMessenger
 A PHP, MySQLi, and JavaScript project that you can use to chat with your friends.
-It`s also open source!
+It's also open source!

 # Installation